runeimp/gzipdate/README.md

 * Does not delete source files by default.
 Though they can be automatically deleted with a command line switch.
 * Always uses maximum compression when creating archives
 * 100% compatible with gzip and gunzip tools
+* Written in Go so it's easy to cross-compile binaries for many platforms

 Rational